upper waypoint

 The agency also pointed to the seasonal behavior of the virus in previous years, notably the “increase in COVID-19 activity around late spring to late summer, followed by another increase during the winter.”

-Nationally, COVID-19 wastewater levels have also been rising across the country — although levels of the virus are currently back in the “Medium” category on WastewaterSCAN’s dashboard of all its sites around the United States after being classified as “High” for the last few weeks.
+Nationally, COVID-19 wastewater levels have kept rising across the country, and levels of the virus are currently classified as “High” on WastewaterSCAN’s dashboard of all its sites around the United States.

 You can check the COVID-19 levels in your own county’s wastewater according to WastewaterSCAN’s monitoring: